 Conversations On The Responsibility Of Design

-Facilitated by design leaders from across the Pacific Northwest we’re going to explore these ideas together.
+Facilitated by design leaders from across the Pacific Northwest, we’re going to explore the Responsibility of Design together.

 Conversations on ‘The Responsibility of Design’

 What does responsible design look like to you?
 To your design field?
 To the world?

 Building on Albert Shum’s comment at last month’s lecture on The Responsibility of Design: “Let’s not perpetuate the myth of the lone designer who knows everything,” we are coming together as a design community in the Pacific Northwest to begin to explore what responsible design looks like for us in our design practice and for those with whom we work.

 Facilitated by design leaders from a range of disciplines, we’re going to be using the World Café method to dive deep into these ideas to understand better as a community how we can be more responsible in our design: for ourselves and for the common good.

 World Café is a structured conversational process for knowledge sharing in which groups of people discuss a topic at several tables, with individuals switching tables periodically and getting introduced to a new discussion at each new table by that table's host/moderator.